The anti-concentration phenomenon with respect to random permutations: Further comments

-where $\BMw = (w_1, \ldots, w_n)$ is the last row.
-If the LCD of the pair $(\BMw, \BMv)$ is large, Theorem~\ref{thm:LCD} shows that this probability is small.
-Tran~\cite{Tran} used this approach to obtain the optimal bound $\exp(-c n)$ for some constant $c > 0$.
-We also note the related work of Jain, Sah, and Sawhney~\cite{JSS22} where the authors employed Theorem~\ref{thm:LCD} to give a nearly optimal bound for the same problem.
+where \(\BMv=(v_1,\ldots,v_n)\) is the last row.
+If the LCD of the pair \((\BMw,\BMv)\) is large, then Theorem~\ref{thm:LCD} implies that this probability is small.
+Tran~\cite{Tran} used this approach to obtain the optimal bound \(\exp(-cn)\) for some constant \(c>0\).
+We also note the related work of Jain, Sah, and Sawhney~\cite{JSS22}, where the authors employed Theorem~\ref{thm:LCD} to give a nearly optimal bound for the same problem.

-In general, it is expected that if either $\BMw$ or $\BMv$ arises from a random source, then the LCD is large.
-We hope to return to this phenomenon in a different venue.
+In general, it is expected that if either \(\BMw\) or \(\BMv\) arises from a random source, then the LCD is large.
+We hope to return to this phenomenon for the matrices introduced in Theorem~\ref{thm:singularity} in a different venue.